 While some services are available on reserve, there is no bank on site – and residents feared that they wouldn’t be able to pay bills or cash cheques, given the safety protocols that limited travel in and out of the community.

 That’s when Tracy Menge sprang into action.
 As Director of Community and Economic Development at Eskasoni First Nation, Menge recognized the need for banking support.
-While she reached out to a few financial situations, RBC responded quickly to figure out how they could help.
+While she reached out to a few financial institutions, RBC responded quickly to figure out how they could help.

 Menge connected with Shawn Moore, the RBC Community Manager for the Cape Breton market.
 Together, they devised a plan.
 If Eskasoni people couldn’t go to the bank, the bank would come to them.